-Each Steam user can easily take screenshots during the gameplay.
-After that, he has to upload the created photos to his cloud, if necessary, to adjust the privacy settings.
+If you have taken a screenshot in steam, then you must have had the difficulty regarding where to locate the steam screenshot folder?
+Each Steam user can easily take screenshots during the gameplay by pressing the F12 key.
+After that, a small notification pops up about the screenshot being saved on your computer.
+Then, he has to upload the created photos to his cloud, if necessary, to adjust the privacy settings.
 All images processed in this way will be available for viewing by all or specific circles of users.
 At the same time, the screenshots are saved on the hard drive.
 For quick images to get in its original form or if you accidentally cancel a download in Steam Cloud, you can always find them in one of The Steam’s local folders.

 View Saved Steam Screenshots